apecosm/python-apecosm/doc/computations/size_spectra.rst

     ltl_phy2 = ltl_phy2.compute()

-And we compute the time mean:
+And the time-mean is then computed:

 .. ipython:: python